-Private networks are priced at $5 per month per network with unlimited attached Cloud Servers.
+Private networks are complimentary with unlimited attached Cloud Servers.
 Data transfer within SDN private networks is free of charge.

 Our Utility network is an automatically configured account-wide secure connection between all Cloud Servers under one user account.
 All user’s cloud servers are connected to the utility network by default but can be disconnected by detaching the network interface belonging to the Utility network.

 The Utility network connects all data centres globally and is useful for quick communication between Cloud Servers for example during initial deployment and bootstrapping.
 For production implementations, we recommend using SDN private networks.